danielabar/meblog/src/markdown/hack-your-rrsp-refund.md

 description: "Why wait a year to get your RRSP tax refund?
 Learn a neat trick to get it faster."
 date: "2021-04-11"
 category: "personal finance"
+related:
+  - "Promotional interest rates and the fine print"
+  - "Saving on monthly expenses - A Cautionary Tale"
+  - "What Makes a Good Podcast"
 ---

 Ah spring is in the air.
 A time when Canadians start shedding their winter layers, setting out the patio furniture, and looking forward to their tax refunds after having filed their taxes including RRSP contributions.